Black Wednesday: George Soros' Bet Against Britain

 When Britain joined the ERM, the rate was set to 2.95 Deutsche Marks per Pound Sterling with a 6 percent permissible move in either direction.
 The problem was that the country's inflation rate was three times that of Germany's, interest rates were at 15 percent, and the country's economic boom was far into a period of unsustainable growth, which set the stage for a bust period.

-Currency traders took note of these underlying problems and began short selling the Pound Sterling.
-That is, they were borrowing and immediately converting Pound Sterling into a foreign currency with the agreement to re-convert them in the future.
+Currency traders took note of these underlying problems and began shorting the Pound Sterling.
+More specifically, they bought one currency, such as the Deutsche Mark, using the Pound Sterling.
+This allowed them to profit as the Pound Sterling fell in value by comparison to the other currency.
 George Soros was one of these bearish currency traders, amassing a short position of more than $10 billion worth of Pound Sterling.

 Black Wednesday and Its Aftermath